AI Use Cases/Financial Services

 Frequently Asked Questions

-AI expense auditing systems apply policy rules, anomaly detection, and vendor risk screening to every transaction in real time, automatically approving 92-95% of compliant expenses while flagging exceptions for human review.
-This eliminates the 40+ weekly analyst hours spent manually reviewing files and receipt images across your FIS, Temenos, or nCino core and Salesforce Financial Services Cloud.
+AI expense auditing systems apply policy rules, anomaly detection, and vendor risk screening to every transaction in real time - the design target is that the bulk of compliant expenses clear automatically while only true exceptions reach a human.
+That takes the routine review hours off your analysts' desks, measured against the baseline we document in week one, instead of leaving them opening files and receipt images across your FIS, Temenos, or nCino core and Salesforce Financial Services Cloud.
 The system maintains SOX 404 audit trails, screens vendors against BSA/AML watchlists, and learns your institution's approval patterns continuously, reducing both false positives and undetected control failures.

 Yes.
 We integrate directly with your core banking platform and accounting systems using industry-standard APIs, never requiring you to export sensitive data.